-Henry David Thoreau also captured the Language of leadership when he suggested that "We must learn to reawaken and keep ourselves awake, not by mechanical aid, but by an infinite expectation of the dawn."
+Henry David Thoreau also captured the Language of Leadership when he said -

+"We must learn to reawaken and keep ourselves awake, not by mechanical aid, but by an infinite expectation of the dawn."

-As well as the ingredients of discipline, persistence and determination, a large helping of wisdom is essential.
-President Herbert Hoover probably captured it best: "Wisdom consists not so much in knowing what to do in the ultimate as in knowing what to do next."
+As well as the ingredients of discipline, persistence and determination, a large helping of wisdom is essential and President Herbert Hoover once said -

+"Wisdom consists not so much in knowing what to do in the ultimate as in knowing what to do next."

-Knowledge can be memorized, but wisdom requires that we think things through.
+Knowledge can be memorized, wisdom must think things through.
 Wisdom is something that enables us to use knowledge correctly.

 Wisdom resists pressure groups, thinks for itself, and is reconciled to use its own judgement.

-I often think that the difference between knowledge and wisdom was exemplified by the High Court judges who created the Native Title legislation.
-They were certainly not short of knowledge, but incredibly short of wisdom, and the whole country has borne the costs of their decisions.
-I don't believe that anyone outside of the 'legal industry' has actually benefited from this costly legislation.
+I often think a great example of the difference between knowledge and wisdom was the High Court judges who created the Native Title legislation.
+They were certainly not short of knowledge but incredibly short of wisdom, and the whole country has born the costs for this.

-Courage is vital, too

-Mark Twain once said, "Courage is resistance to fear, mastery of fear ... not absence of fear."
+Courage is vital too, and Mark Twain once said -

+"Courage is resistance to fear, mastery of fear - not absence of fear."

-Humility is another ingredient.
-One of the world's greatest scientists and philosophers, Sir Isaac Newton, humbly explained his success this way: "If I could see further than others, it was because I stood on the shoulders of giants."
+Humility is another ingredient and one of the world's greatest scientists and philosophers, Isaac Newton humbly explained his success this way -

+"If I could see further than others, it was because I stood on the shoulders of giants."
-Leaders must also be decision-makers

-They must be people of action and it helps if they have developed strong friendships, as life at the top can be extremely lonely without quality colleagues.
-George Washington knew that when he said, "Associate yourself with men of good quality if you esteem your own reputation; for 'tis better to be alone than in bad company."
+Leaders of course must be decision makers.
+They must be people of action and it helps if they have developed strong friendships as the path can be extremely lonely without colleagues.

+George Washington knew that when he said -

+"Associate yourself with men of good quality if you esteem your own reputation; for 'tis better to be alone than in bad company."

-Now, fancy having all those qualities and then being stuck with nothing or no-one to actually "lead".
-Somehow, with all those qualities, I think that something is bound to turn up!
-Good leaders also have a habit of developing more leaders.
-Many years ago, when asked how he developed his key team, the US steel magnate, Andrew Carnegie, replied, "Men are developed the same way that gold is mined.
-When gold is mined, several tonnes of dirt must be moved to get an ounce of gold; but one doesn't go into the mine looking for dirt ... one goes in looking for the gold".
+Now fancy having all those qualities and then being stuck with nothing or no-one to actually "lead".
+Somehow I think with all those qualities something is bound to turn up.

+By the way, good leaders also have a habit of developing more leaders and many years ago the U.S. steel magnate, Andrew Carnegie, was asked how he developed his key team, replied, "Men are developed the same way that gold is mined.
+When gold is mined, several tonnes of dirt must be moved to get an ounce of gold; but one doesn't go into the mine looking for dirt - one goes in looking for the gold."

-One of the many leaders discovered and developed by a great leader himself, Sir Arvi Parbo, was the late Keith Parry (whose career I outline elsewhere).
+One of the many leaders, discovered and developed by Sir Arvi, is the late Keith Parry, whose career I outline in my latest book, due for launching mid-year.